PacificCommunity/ofp-sam-yft-review/notes/questions.md

 Now:

-* Was M changed at the CondAge step in the 2020 model development?
+- Was M changed at the CondAge step in the 2020 model development?

 Later:

-* Add a diagnostic to the data inputs report, identifying tag release groups that have recapture rates lower than a given threshold.
+- Add a diagnostic to the data inputs report, identifying tag release groups that have recapture rates lower than a given threshold.

-* Add a table/plot showing tag releases and recoveries by 9x9 region.
+- Add a table/plot showing tag releases and recoveries by 9x9 region.

 ### Sources for additional questions

-G: Summary Report from 2020
+Summary Report from 2020

-H: Matt's powerpoint
+Matt's powerpoint